= Terrestrial and o = International terrestrial events in local time;

 Jul 20 — International Moon Day / Space Exploration Day, Global: Celebrating the 1st people walking on the Moon / another celestial body – 4th year in which International Moon Day is a recognized / endorsed declaration by the United Nations.

-NET Aug — JUICE, Jupiter Trajectory: ESA Jupiter Icy moons Explorer (JUICE) expected to perform flyby of Venus this month, arriving at Jupiter in 2031; if launched April 2023.
+NET Aug — JUICE, Jupiter Trajectory: ESA Jupiter Icy Moons Explorer (JUICE) expected to perform flyby of Venus this month, arriving at Jupiter in 2031.

 Aug 5 — Juno, Jupiter Orbit: NASA craft reaches 14 full years in space today, having been launched in 2011 and reaching Jupiter on July 4, 2016; one-way transmission signal to Earth is 48 minutes.